Opinion | The latest polling evidence suggests Trump’s convention flopped

 Meanwhile, 53 percent of respondents believe them personally catching the virus is a “threat.”
 And majorities say returning kids of all ages to school is “unsafe.”

-“The findings on coronavirus have positioned the president as not being as effective as the public would wish,” Ann Selzer, the president of Selzer & Company, told me, though she noted that her data doesn’t necessarily say anything about the convention’s efficacy.
+“The findings on coronavirus have positioned the president as not being as effective as the public would wish,” Ann Selzer, the president of Selzer & Company, told me, though she noted that her data don’t necessarily say anything about the convention’s efficacy.

 Selzer pointed to the stark contrast in impressions of Trump on one side and governors and health officials on the other.